Margreeth Chr. de Jong

 When the Council of Mayor and Aldermen (the executive board of the municipality) of Middelburg appointed her city organist in 2014, an old tradition of the capital of Zeeland was restored again after two centuries.
 At the same time Margreeth Chr. de Jong became Middelburgs first female organist in this venerable tradition; moreover, she is also expected to be active as a composer in this capacity.

 Margreeth Chr. de Jong is music director/organist of the Nieuwe Kerk, Middelburg.
 She has given numerous solo recitals in Western Europe and been featured in major concert series.
-She has also made many radio, television and CD recordings, see CD’s.
+She has also made many radio, television and CD recordings.

-Since 2005, she has taught as professor of organ and theory at the University College Roosevelt, the International Honors College of Utrecht University in Middelburg.
+Since 2005, she has taught as professor of theory at the University College Roosevelt, the International Honors College of Utrecht University in Middelburg.
 Moreover, she is very active as a composer.
-Her work includes compositions for organ, choir, soprano and organ, violin and organ, cello and organ, and string orchestra.
+Her oeuvre comprises more than 120 opus numbers in 2021.
+She has composed for organ, choir, soprano and organ, violin and organ, cello and organ, piano, and string orchestra.
 Her compositions are performed all over the world and the majority has been published in Europe and in the USA.
-Compositions.
-Many compositions have appeared in print and on CD.

 The organ in the Nieuwe Kerk in Middelburg

 1693: Johannes Duyschot, Oude Lutherse Kerk in Amsterdam

 Case designed by Jan Albertsz Schut

 Paintings on the shutters made by Philip Tideman